The Difference Between Biofeedback and Neurofeedback

 During biofeedback, individuals are connected to sensors that help monitor physiological processes such as breathing, heart rate, muscle contractions, temperature, and sweat perspiration.
 Biofeedback provides the body with feedback about how the body is functioning, allowing individuals to make changes to improve health, hypertension chronic pain, physical performance, anxiety, or stress.

 Biofeedback is limited to mostly physiological sensations; whereas neurofeedback does not involve sensors to take measurements of breathing, heart rate, etc.

 Neurofeedback Monitors One Process… Your Brain!

-Neurofeedback focuses primarily on electrical activity within the brain and can map activity based on regions that exhibit activity that is deviant from normed samples based on age and gender.
+Neurofeedback primarily focuses on electrical activity in the brain and can map activity based on regions that show activity that deviates from normative samples depending on age and gender.

 Biofeedback Does Not ‘Train Your Brain’

 Biofeedback does not involve training the brain in any form in regard to reading quantitative electroencephalogram (qEEG) electrical activity and providing feedback to the brain.

 During neurofeedback therapy, the brain receives reinforcement through a visual stimulus presented on a screen and utilizes operant conditioning whereas biofeedback does not.
 Neurofeedback is a separate, non-invasive method utilizing operant conditioning to teach the brain to function more efficiently.
 Neurofeedback training is sub-conscious treatment, meaning that the individual does not have to actively try to focus to change their brain functioning; but they do have to perceive visual or auditory positive reinforcement on a computer screen in front of them.